UNLOCK FREE TRAINING

 Do You Need A License To Wholesale Real Estate In North Dakota?

-Real estate wholesalers in North Dakota are not required to hold a state-issued license if their actions do not rise to the level that requires a license dictated by state law.
+No, real estate wholesalers in North Dakota are not required to hold a state-issued license if their actions do not rise to the level that requires a license dictated by state law.

 As a reminder, a wholesaler in North Dakota is awarded equitable rights through the execution of a legally enforceable contract of sale.
-These equitable rights (or equitable interest) is the asset a wholesaler can lawfully sell, which differs from selling the actual real property.
+These equitable rights (or equitable interest) are the asset a wholesaler can lawfully sell, which differs from selling the actual real property.

 Wholesalers will benefit from becoming familiar with North Dakota’s real estate and license laws to help them understand which certain actions violate legal lines.
 But there are no laws or formal procedures required to wholesale real estate in North Dakota – if the wholesaler remains within the state’s legal boundaries.